 Where is it found?

-How much should I have in a day?
+How much Vitamin D should you take in a day?